All posts

 Trials and tribulations of writing my first serious Android app

 This semester I took an Android development course.
-Iāve struggled with Android programming in the past, mainly due to my Web background.
-Most web apps have a different architecture and different API style, and I always found Android development quite difficult to wrap my head around due to its embedded...
+I’ve struggled with Android programming in the past, mainly due to my Web background.
+Most web apps have a different architecture and different API...

 -